 The Upper Peninsula will now be required to be included on all official state maps and publications.

-Imagine a state where 1⁄3 of the state is not included on the map in official state documents.
-I mentioned the bill recently, which was introduced by State Rep. Michael Lahti (D-Hancock).
+Can you imagine a state where 1/3 of the state is not included on the map in official state documents?
+We recently mentioned a bill introduced by State Rep. Michael Lahti (D-Hancock) which seeks to fix this problem.

 Now it seems silly to me that this has to be an official bill.
 Some “trolls” have stated that the Yoopers are whining.
 But the fact that a state isn’t wholly represented within state documents seems absurd.
 Our legislature shouldn’t have to spend time on petty little bills like this that shouldn’t have been needed in the first time.
 Apparently the house of representatives agreed.